LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 **Step 1: Download Kibana**

 Kibana is a web interface for Elasticsearch.
-However, it ships with its backend server that communicates with Elasticsearch.
+Kibana ships with its backend server that communicates with Elasticsearch.

 Go to the download [link](https://www.elastic.co/downloads/kibana).